Practical Guide to Quantum Phase Transitions in Quantum-Dot-Based Tunable Josephson Junctions: Finite temperatures

 \section{Finite temperatures}

 In superconducting quantum dot devices the $0-\pi$ transition reflects an underlying impurity quantum phase transition between the singlet and doublet ground states, a crossing of the two lowest-energy many-body levels.
-At zero temperature, the quantum critical point (QCP) is clearly signaled by a jump in the supercurrent and the change of its sign, however with increasing finite temperature the point where the supercurrent changes sign shifts away from the QCP.
+At zero temperature, the quantum critical point (QCP) is clearly signaled by a jump in the supercurrent and the change of its sign, however with increasing finite temperature the current-phase relation (CPR) becomes continuous and the point where the supercurrent changes sign shifts away from the QCP.
 This complicates the determination of the position of the QCP from real experimental data, as well as from the results of strictly finite-temperature numerical methods such as QMC.
 In Sec.~\ref{subsec:Low-temperature-physics}, we present a simple physical argument that the crossing-point of the finite temperature current-phase relations coincides with the QCP at low enough temperatures.
-Moreover, the crossing can be observed not only for the current as a function of the phase difference but basically for any physical quantity as a function of any parameter which induces the singlet-doublet phase transition.
+Moreover, the crossing can be observed not only for the current as a function of the phase difference but basically for any physical quantity as a function of any parameter that induces the singlet-doublet phase transition.
 We further discuss the temperature range of applicability of the underlying two-level approximation and why previously used methods of estimating the QCP from the zero-crossing of the Josephson current lead to inaccurate results (Sec.~\ref{subsec:Determining-the-QCP}).
+The two-level approximation expressed in Eq.~\eqref{eq:mix} does not only hold for our system but is universally applicable to impurity quantum phase transitions of the first order regardless of their physical realization and microscopic origin.

 Finite-temperature results can be obtained by two complementary numerically exact methods, namely the NRG and QMC.
 NRG is a reliable method for the ground state properties.
 It can also provide trustworthy results for low enough temperatures but the high ones are usually beyond its scope.
 On the other hand, the QMC is ideal for high temperatures but its computational demands rapidly increase with decreasing temperature.
 For quantum dots, there is a temperature range where both NRG and QMC are commonly used, but accuracy of both finite temperature NRG and low-temperature QMC is sometimes subject to questions.
 Also, while for single quantum dots such as our system NRG is generally less computationally demanding than QMC, for more complicated setups such as multiple quantum dots or dots connected to multiple terminals QMC quickly becomes the method of choice.
 It is therefore highly desirable to establish whether these two methods are in agreement for systems where their ranges of applicability overlap.
 Therefore, we have tested compatibility of both methods for our finite-temperature data.